martin67/swish/README.md

 5. Select which countries you want to enable it for, under Modules / Payment
 6. You need to fix the Swedish translation for the order state name (this is also the subject of the mail that goes out).
 I couldn't find a way to do it in code...
 This is done under Orders / Statuses.

+##Compatibility
+I've tested it with Prestashop 1.6.
+I think it should work for 1.5 as well.